 Before we bring our tour of Linlithgow Palace to an end, here are more pictures to help you appreciate its lasting beauty:

 Well, I hope you have enjoyed our brief virtual walking tour of Linlithgow Palace, grounds, and St Michael’s Church.
 There is so much more to see in the Palace, and this was just a wee taste of what’s in store when you visit in-person.
-Please note that, as of the writing of this article, the Palace is closed due to the COVID-19 pandemic.
-However, once travel resumes and you visit Scotland, we highly recommend you visit the Palace and the town of Linlithgow in general.
-Please check out the Historic Scotland website on Linlithgow Palace for future planning information.
+Therefore, we highly recommend you visit the Palace and the town of Linlithgow in general.
+Please check out the Historic Scotland website on Linlithgow Palace for the most up-to-date information.

 Of course, there is so much more to see and do in Scotland.
 We encourage you to explore our blog to help you with your Scotland travel planning.
 We specialise in Edinburgh as that is where we conduct our walking tours, but we regularly travel around Scotland and try to offer a wide range of articles.
 Also, don’t forget to subscribe to our blog so that you can get our free, weekly articles sent to you as soon as they are published.
 Finally, you can also follow along with our adventures through a variety of social media platforms including Twitter, Instagram, Facebook, or Pinterest.